Democrats win enough for narrow Pennsylvania House majority | Times Leader

 Click here to subscribe today or Login.

-The Associated Press called the race for the seat representing Montgomery County for Democrat Melissa Cerrato on Friday.
-Republican incumbent Rep. Todd Stephens conceded late Thursday.
+The Associated Press called the race Friday for the seat representing Montgomery County for Democrat Melissa Cerrato.
+Republican Rep. Todd Stephens conceded late Thursday.

 Her win means Democrats flipped a net of 12 districts, the precise number they needed to control the House at the start of the 2023-24 session in January.

-Lee’s swearing in to Congress is set for Jan.
+Lee’s swearing-in to Congress is set for Jan.
 3, the same day the Pennsylvania House starts its new session.
-Davis and Democratic Gov.-elect Josh Shapiro will be inaugurated on Jan.
-17.
+Davis and Democratic Gov.-elect Josh Shapiro will be inaugurated Jan.
+17. Republicans maintained majority control of the state Senate, although their margin dropped by one seat to 28-22.

 In another close race in the Philadelphia suburbs, Democrat Mark Moffa conceded in a statement on Facebook late Thursday, stepping aside for Republican Joe Hogan to keep what has been a GOP seat.